 .gvm/etc/config file.
 Currently the following is configurable:

-# make gvm non-interactive, great for CI environments gvm_auto_answer=false/true # perform automatic selfupdates on new shells gvm_auto_selfupdate=true/false
+# make gvm non-interactive, great for CI environments gvm_auto_answer=false/true # prompt user to selfupdate on new shell gvm_suggestive_selfupdate=true/false # perform automatic selfupdates gvm_auto_selfupdate=true/false

 And that's all there is to it!

 Easy peasy pie!